fxxrytail/skzcode/content/shows/bikira.md

 mainCat: "BTOB Kiss The Radio"
 weight: 25
 pageType: By Year
-description: Radio show with DJ Minhyuk of BTOB with weekly guests Lee Know and Seungmin
+description: Also known as BIKIRA.
+A radio show with DJ Minhyuk of BTOB with weekly guests Lee Know and Seungmin continuing "Challenge!
+SKZ"
 ---